mararo-ops/music/README.md

 ## Problem Statement

 Art galleries often face challenges in efficiently organizing and managing information about artists and their artworks.
 A lack of a centralized system can lead to difficulties in tracking artists, managing their works, and providing a seamless experience for gallery administrators.

+## Solution

+The project aims to address these challenges by providing a digital management system for art galleries.
+This system allows users to add artists, artworks, update artwork details, and view comprehensive data about artists and their creations.
+It aims to streamline the management process for art galleries, enhancing the overall efficiency and organization of gallery operations.